matatk/agrip/audioquake/manuals/development-manual-part03.md

 Many functions created in the development of *AudioQuake* are written to be as generic as possible.
 They form what could be thought of as an "accessibility library" on top of the standard QuakeC.

-**Anecdote:** This modular design approach was tested… all bot navigation code was modified to use the AGRIP accessibility aid functions.
+**Anecdote:** This modular design approach was tested&hellip; all bot navigation code was modified to use the AGRIP accessibility aid functions.
 This meant that the bots' perception of the world was essentially that of a blind player.
 The bots performed well and began to navigate in a similar style to that of most blind gamers.

 ### Layout and design